MENU

 Colonoscopy; a method for diagnosis and treatment of intestinal health problems

-If the patient complains about intestinal pain in the abdomen and anorectal area and adverse blood counts, then coloproctologists prescribe a colonoscopy procedure.
+If the patient complains about intestinal pain in the abdomen and anorectal area and abnormal blood counts, then coloproctologists prescribe a colonoscopy procedure.

 Method

-Colonoscopy is a modern instrumental research method used to diagnose pathological conditions of the colon and rectum.
+Colonoscopy is a modern diagnostic tool used to detect pathological conditions of the colon and rectum.
 This procedure includes a colonoscopy through which doctors can visually assess the shape of the large intestine.

-During the colonoscopy procedure, the doctor can visually assess the mucous membrane condition and intestinal motility.
-If the diameter of the intestinal lumen is too small, then expanding the narrowed intestine is crucial.
-The specialist can also see changes in the colon’s walls on the computer screen and allocate pathological formations (cracks, polyps of the rectum, tumours or foreign bodies) if there are any.
+The doctor can visually assess the condition of the mucous membrane and intestinal motility during the colonoscopy procedure.
+If the diameter of the intestinal lumen is too small, expanding the narrowed section of the intestine is crucial.
+The specialist can also see changes in the colon’s walls on the computer screen and identify any pathological formations, such as cracks, rectal polyps, tumours, or foreign bodies.

 Procedure

-The colonoscopy procedure makes it possible to remove small benign tumours or polyps.
-It is possible to identify the causes of intestinal bleeding and eliminate it by thermocoagulation.
-Besides, you can ask the doctor to take pictures of the colon’s internal lining.
+The colonoscopy procedure allows for the removal of small benign tumours or polyps, identifies the causes of intestinal bleeding, and eliminates them through thermocoagulation.
+Moreover, the doctor can take pictures of the colon’s internal lining.

 To sum up, all these possibilities make colonoscopy the most informative diagnostic method.
-It is essential to cleanse your intestine by attending colonic irrigation in our clinic in London before the diagnostic procedure.
+It is essential to cleanse your intestines by having colonic irrigation at our clinic in London before the diagnostic procedure.
 So, contact a specialist for more information about the process.